pushkar100/notes-apis-services-auth-security/graphql-basics-with-react.md

 *Such an auto-update saves us the trouble of making another N/W request to fetch up-to-date information.*

 Internally, Apollo makes use of a DB concept called normalization.
 Read more about it [here](https://www.apollographql.com/blog/apollo-client/caching/demystifying-cache-normalization/).

+## Error handling on the client side

+**Mutation errors**:
+- When you perform a mutation and there is an error in the graphQL server, we get back a rejected promise from the `mutate` method.
+- We can add a `catch()` class in javascript to handle this error.
+- Read the error object from the response in `catch` callback with `response.graphQLErrors`:
+	- It is an array of error objects.
+Each object has a `message` property describing the error.
+- Use the error objects to determine what action needs to be taken by the frontend app on a graphQL server failure (or client error during data fetching)

+**Query errors**:
+- Errors while connecting a query to a component are available in the `this.props.data.errors` field.
+- It is also an array of error objects just like with errors in mutation
+- Use it to gracefully handle errors.